 The survey, conducted by Axonius, reported respondents experienced more visibility gaps into these areas:

 - 75% with IoT devices

 In time, that lack of visibility really starts to add up.
 The average cost of a successful breach is now $4.24 million — the highest ever recorded, according to the 2021 Cost of a Data Breach Study, conducted jointly by IBM and the Ponemon Institute.

 Then there's the cost to the bottom line.
 For 44% of global mid-sized and large enterprises, one hour of downtime potentially costs their businesses over $1 million, according to respondents in ITIC’s 2022 Global Server Hardware Survey.
 The hourly cost of downtime now surpasses $300,000 for 91% of small-to-medium businesses and large enterprises.

 Needless to say, this adds pressure to IT and cybersecurity teams.

 How can they get more visibility into their environments to keep their organizations protected?

 Understanding what’s happening at all times with every asset is foundational.
 A comprehensive asset inventory ensures IT and cybersecurity professionals know what they have to make smart decisions.
 It helps them have more visibility, strengthening their overall security program.

-This is where cybersecurity asset management platforms come in.
+This is where cybersecurity asset management solutions come in.

-And the top platforms do all this automatically in the background, IT and cybersecurity teams move away from the repetitive, manual tasks of asset inventory to be more proactive.
-With a cybersecurity asset management platform, teams have more visibility into what’s happening in their IT environments, allowing them to mitigate threats, navigate risks, and decrease security incidents with confidence.
+And the top solutions do all this automatically in the background, IT and cybersecurity teams move away from the repetitive, manual tasks of asset inventory to be more proactive.
+With a cybersecurity asset management solution, teams have more visibility into what’s happening in their IT environments, allowing them to mitigate threats, navigate risks, and decrease security incidents with confidence.